 “You … shouldn’t be… here…” Mari gasped, pain biting at every syllable.
 Tina couldn’t be here, she would get them both killed.
 They were enemies!
 How could she ignore that?

 “I know!
 I just had to see you.
 You understand that, don’t you?”
-Tina was clutching her hand fiercely with tears streaming both from her uninjured eye and beneath the patch.
+Tina was clutching her hand fiercely with tears streaming from her uninjured eye.
 “I forgive you!
 That’s why you have to pull through.
 So we can fix this!
 Together.”